modelica/fmi-guides/ls-bus-guide/demos/flexray-node/README.md

 To run the FMU, a supported simulator and optionally a bus simulation FMU is required.
 It can either be directly connected to another node FMU (or even another instance of this FMU) or to a bus simulation FMU using the `FlexRayChannel` terminal.
 This FMU can be instantiated two times per cluster, whereas the first instance must have the `IsSecondNode` parameter set to `false` and second instance must have it set to `true`.
+The `PackFMU.py` generates two variants of the demo FMU with differing default values of the `IsSecondNode` parameter for ease of use.